BCCDC-DSI/sharepoint/training/demos/readme.md

 conda create name_of_vir_enviorn
 ```

-## Returning to your sessoin
+## Returning to your session

 1. Reactivate virtual environment that is named ```python3.11```:
     ```
     conda activate python3.11
-    conda install streamlit
+    conda install streamlit   # akin to R Shiny conda install -c conda-forge polars  # queries for large database
     ```

 1. If you wish to use Juypter notebook, create a kernel specs using ```ipykernel-py3.11```: